rolfvandekrol/neb/documentation/mothership-documentation.md

 Don't do anything visually- We don't wanna have to deal with more css that isn't needed (is comes with a design.css for some common defaults but can be turned off)

 ### HTML5 öwesome
-Mothership is (bustard alert) now a HTL5 only theme
+Mothership is now a HTL5 only theme 7.x-2.0

 ### Drupal8 pre ready ;)